 Section 1.
 Amendments

 The constitution of the college may be amended by a two-thirds majority of voting members present at a meeting of the CLA Assembly.
-Amendments may be proposed by the Executive Committee, the Committee for Curriculum, Instruction, and Advising, the CLA Student Board or the Council of Graduate Students, the CLA Staff Council or the Academic Professional/Administrative Staff Association, or by petition of any ten Assembly members or any twenty-five members of the faculty, or other constituency listed above.
+Amendments may be proposed by the Executive Committee, the Committee for Curriculum, Instruction, and Advising, the CLA Student Board or the Council of Graduate Students, the CLA Staff Council or the Academic Professional/Administrative Staff Association, the CLA Indigenous Staff and Staff of Color Community, or by petition of any ten Assembly members or any twenty-five members of the faculty, or other constituency listed above.
 Notice of proposed amendments shall be given in writing to all members of the Assembly and circulated widely at least thirty days before the CLA Assembly is to act on them.
 Notice of CLA Assembly meetings at which proposed amendments are to be voted on shall be given to all members of the Assembly and circulated widely at least ten days in advance of such meetings.

 Adoption of this constitution and any amendments approved by the Assembly requires approval of the dean, who shall forward them to the Executive Vice President and Provost for approval.